Arithmetic group symmetry and finiteness properties of Torelli groups: Resonance and finiteness properties

 yields a positively graded $P_{\bullet}$-module structure on the {\em infinitesimal Alexander invariant}, $\bb_{\bullet}(G):= \cH'_{\bullet}(G)/\cH''_{\bullet}(G)$, induced by the adjoint action.
 A finite $P_{\bullet}$-presentation of $\bb_{\bullet}(G)$ is described in \cite[Theorem 6.2]{PS}.

-Let $E_{k-1}(\bb(G))\subseteq P$ be the {\em elementary ideal} generated by the codimension $k-1$ minors of a finite $P$-presentation for $\bb (G)$.
+Let $E_{k-1}(\bb(G))\subseteq P$ be the {\em Fitting ideal} generated by the codimension $k-1$ minors of a finite $P$-presentation for $\bb (G)$.
+The definition of $E_{k-1}$ does not depend on the $P$--presentation; see \cite[Corollary 20.4]{E}.
 Denote by $\W_k(G)\subseteq H^1G$ the zero set of $E_{k-1}(\bb(G))$.
 The next lemma explains the relationship between the infinitesimal Alexander invariant and the resonance varieties in degree one.

 \begin{lemma} Let $G$ be a finitely generated group.
 Then the equality

 holds for all $k \geq 1$. \end{lemma}

 \begin{proof} We know from \cite[Theorem 6.2]{PS} that $\bb (G)=\coker (\nabla)$, as $P$-modules, where